-As we saw in our example basic litigation decision, plans provide a way for lawyers and clients to make sense of complex litigation strategies.
+As we saw in our example basic litigation decision, Litigaze analyses provide a way for lawyers and clients to make sense of complex litigation decisions.

-Let's take a closer look at the main elements of a plan:
+Let's take a closer look at the main elements of an analysis:

-Cards are the building blocks for plans.
+Cards are the building blocks for analyses.
 Cards contain events and results.

 Litigaze analyses are built by arranging cards containing predicted events in chronological order from left to right.

-You can add new cards to your plan by clicking the "+" buttons at the end of each event sequence.
+You can add new cards to your analysis by clicking the "+" buttons at the end of each event path.

 Card menus let you add and delete events from cards, and set event probabilities for chance cards.
-Click the card name at the top right of the card to access the card menu.
+Click the card name or three-dots at the top right of the card to access the card menu.

 When you add or edit cards, blue arrows show you the preceding events leading up to the card you are adding or editing.